Christian persecution is everywhere. Your faith in Christ will cost you – a lot. But He is worth any price you’ll ever pay…

 Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven.
 Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you.
-(Matthew 5:10-12)

 >>> LIVING IT OUT >>>

-- PRAY that God will strengthen your faith to withstand even the harshest persecution.
+That God will strengthen your faith to withstand even the harshest persecution.

-- STUDY, to be prepared to give a well-reasoned defense next time someone challenges what you believe.
+Be prepared to give a well-reasoned defense next time someone challenges what you believe.

-- HELP your brothers and sisters worldwide who are experiencing persecution on a daily basis.
+Your brothers and sisters worldwide who are experiencing persecution on a daily basis.
 This could be through writing letters of encouragement or donating funds to provide for physical needs.
 Visit Voice of the Martyrs and Open Doors to find out more and get involved.

-- DOWNLOAD the free printable Bible verse art below, print it, frame it and place it somewhere in your home where you’ll see it and be encouraged by it.
+Your free printable Bible verse art below, print it, frame it and place it somewhere in your home where you’ll see it and be encouraged by it.

-- REMEMBER: Jesus is worth any cost that may be required of you.
+Jesus is worth any cost that may be required of you.

 To help you reflect on 2 Timothy 3:12, I’ve made a free printable Bible verse art print.
 Display it somewhere you’ll see it often, and use it as a reminder that He is worth the cost of any and all persecution you will ever face.

-→ Does fear hold you back from speaking about Jesus?
-Click to read: 3 Ways Fear Stops You Sharing The Gospel (and How To Overcome It)
+Read this: 3 Ways Fear Stops You Sharing The Gospel (and How To Overcome It)